adelhult/hypatia/README.md

   length * height
 }

-// Declarations are also expressions foo = bar = 20
+// Everything in the language is an expression foo = bar = 20

 // Will most likely have some kind of postfix function application print(20)
 20 @ print
+20 |> print

-// All blocks (even in if expressions will introduce their own scope) example = 20 if cond {
+// All blocks (curly braces), including in if expressions will introduce their own scope example = 20 if cond {
   example = 30
 }
-// that won't change the value of "example"
+// That won't change the value of "example"
-// instead use the assigment operator "set" example = 20 if cond {
+// instead use the assigment operator "update" example = 20 if cond {
-  set example = 30
+  update example = 30
 }

-// or more idiomatically use the if expression itself example = if cond {
+// ...or more idiomatically use the if expression itself example = if cond {
   30
 } else {